gradle/gradle/design-docs/model-rules-dsl.md

 - When used from the model DSL, these methods define a nested rule.
 - Allow configuration for a nested structure to take configuration for a sibling as input.
 - Allow arbitrary code to conditionally configure a nested target.
+- TBD: Apply to properties of non-managed software model types and views, and remove ad-hoc configure methods.
+- TBD: Apply only to mutable views.

 For example: